 2. Install the SDKs

-Install both the Microapp SDK and Supabase client:
+Install both the Microapp SDK and Supabase client:3.
+Create a Supabase Hook

-Create a React hook that provides a Supabase client authenticated with the current user’s JWT token:
+Create a React hook that provides a Supabase client authenticated with the current user’s JWT token:your-supabase-url and your-anon-key with your actual Supabase project values.

 4. Use Supabase in Your Components

-To let Supabase validate Microapp’s JWT tokens, both systems must use the same JWT secret:
+To let Supabase validate Microapp’s JWT tokens, both systems must use the same JWT secret:- Copy the Microapp JWT Secret

 - Go to Microapp Creator Dashboard → Settings → JWT Secret and copy the value